labthings/labthings-fastapi/docs/source/properties.rst

 In the example above, the ``temperature`` property is a data property with constraints that limit its value to between -40.0 and 125.0 degrees Celsius.
 The ``humidity`` property is a functional property with constraints that limit its value to between 0.0 and 100.0 percent.
 The ``sensor_name`` property is a data property with a regex pattern constraint that only allows alphanumeric characters and underscores.

 Note that the constraints for functional properties are set by assigning a dictionary to the property's ``constraints`` attribute.
-This dictionary should contain the same keys and values as the arguments to `pydantic` `Field`_ definitions.
+This dictionary should contain the same keys and values as the arguments to `pydantic.Field` definitions.
 The `.property` decorator does not currently accept arguments, so constraints may only be set this way for functional properties and settings.

 .. note::